 Stressed customers do not make ideal shoppers.
 Why?
 Because stressed customers have difficulty relaxing, forgetting about obligations and losing track of time.
 As a retailer, you have a vested interest in a relaxed customer who will spend more time in your environment, thinking about possibilities and eventually buying.

 Why not start with your retail bathrooms?
-(For inspiration, see What your restroom says about your restaurant.)

 And then, find every opportunity to feast the senses so your retail visitors feel comfortable spending time with you and your people.
 That's if you're looking to be successful.